robmarkcole/aws-text-extraction-app/README.md

 # aws-text-extraction-app
 Streamlit app to extract text from an image using AWS rekognition [text extraction service](https://docs.aws.amazon.com/rekognition/latest/dg/text-detecting-text-procedure.html).
-TODO: Regions of interest can be applied to the image and the text within these regions downloaded as json.
+The text can be downloaded as json.
+TODO: Regions of interest can be applied to the image.

 **Note** this app requires your [AWS credentials](https://docs.aws.amazon.com/general/latest/gr/aws-security-credentials.html) which are passed into the app using [environment variables](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html#using-environment-variables).